-My first introduction to amateur radio was in 1956 as a S W L during the International Geophysical year.This was the year of the peak of cycle 19, with many sunspots and spectacular aurorae over Southern England.
-I started transmitting with the introduction of C.B. to the UK in 1981, I soon progressed through evening school to gain my VHF licence and the call G6ZRB.
-In 1984 I passed the Morse examination and was awarded the new full licence and call G4ZCS.
+My first introduction to amateur radio was in 1956 as a S.W.L. during the International Geophysical year.This was the year of the peak of cycle 19, with many sunspots and spectacular aurorae over Southern England.
+I started transmitting first in the 1970s with an aeronautical VHF licence, and with the introduction of C.B. to the UK in 1981.
+I soon progressed through evening school to gain my VHF amateur licence and the call G6ZRB.
+In 1984 I passed the Morse examination and was awarded a full licence and call G4ZCS.

 I am a registered assessor and tutor for the UK Amateur license examinations, and regulary contribute to Magazines and news letters on technical subjects.
 Finally, I present illustrated lectures on radio subjects to my local clubs in the Sussex area.

 I have recently been experimenting with NVIS antennas on the UK 5 MHz frequencies.The published report gained me the RSGB "Bennett Prize" at the centenery AGM in London in 2013.

 G100RSGB, GB50BR, GB0HHT, GB0JAJ, GB4SWM.